excalith/excalith-start-page/README.md

 ## Customization

-There are multiple ways of customizing the start page to making it yours!
-Please refer to [configuration](https://github.com/excalith/excalith-start-page/wiki/Configuration) and [themes](https://github.com/excalith/excalith-start-page/wiki/Themes) pages for more information.
+You can pretty much customize everything!
+Please refer to [configuration](https://github.com/excalith/excalith-start-page/wiki/Configuration) and [themes](https://github.com/excalith/excalith-start-page/wiki/Themes) pages for more information regarding themes and configuration options.

 ## How To Contribute